input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/voter_representative_delegation.md

 ### Validation

+* The signer MUST be a registered 'Voter'.
+* The 'ref' metadata field MUST point to a valid 'Representative Category Profile'.
-  The payload must contain a 'status' field, which must be either 'active' or 'revoked'.
+* The payload MUST be empty.
-  The Category id for the Representative's Category Profile and as specified in the metadata must match.

 ### Business Logic

 #### Front End

-  Allow voters to delegate to a Representative for a category ('active') or revoke that delegation ('revoked').
+* Allows a voter to select a Representative from a list of eligible candidates for a category.
+* The voter signs this document to confirm their delegation choice.

 #### Back End

+* Verifies that the voter and Representative are valid and registered for the category.
-  Validate the delegation action and update the voter's delegation state for the given category and Representative.
+* Records the delegation of voting power from the voter to the Representative.

 ## [COSE Header Parameters][RFC9052-HeaderParameters]